 Meetings, coping strategies, mindfulness, and asking for help can replace the need to drink.
 A sober home is a place where you will strengthen your motivation to change.

-It's important to remain mindful of negative thoughts and disparaging self-talk that could lead to frustration and begin a downward spiral back into active use.
-If you feel that being home alone or with family isn’t safe you can consider a sober house to ease your transition into recovery.
+It’s essential to remain mindful of negative thoughts and disparaging self-talk that could lead to frustration and begin a downward spiral back into active use.
+If you feel that being home alone or with family isn’t safe, you can consider a sober house to ease your transition into recovery.